 Prior to any abortion, you will need to know how far along you are in your pregnancy.
 Through pregnancy testing at Life Choices Center and a referral for an on-site ultrasound, we can answer that question for you.
 Both services are free and completely confidential.

 If you have questions or want to know more about abortion procedures, please call us.
-We want you to be fully informed.
+We do not refer for or perform abortions at our Center, but we want you to be empowered by being fully informed.
 Before you make any decision about your unplanned pregnancy, know you are not in this alone.
 We are here for you.